 - Group certification, whereby a group of farmers implement an Internal Control System (ICS) and are certified collectively by a third party certification body, which assesses the performance of this system.

 A high number of certification bodies offer organic certification services worldwide.
 Some of those bodies are governmental/public, but the majority are private organizations.
+You can learn more about how to set-up and run an organic certification body by reading our publication "Building Trust in Organic".

 - A select number of certification bodies have obtained accreditation by the International Organic Accreditation Service (IOAS) under the IFOAM Organic Guarantee System.
 Those can be found here.
 More information on the IFOAM accreditation programs can be found here.